->The college-going process is daunting for many first-generation, low-income, and historically under-represented students.
+The college-going process is daunting for many first-generation, low-income, and historically under-represented students.
 Financial, academic, and socio-cultural barriers can combine to lower educational aspirations among these students, and unfortunately, too few opportunities for one-on-one assistance and counseling are available.
 In 2008, the Institute of Higher Education began an innovative college advising program to address this problem.
 GCAC selects talented recent college graduates to serve as "near-peer" college advisers in selected urban and rural high schools throughout Georgia.
-Currently, ten recent UGA graduates are serving as college advisers in fourteen Georgia high schools.
+Currently, 18 recent college graduates are serving as GCAC advisers in 14 Georgia high schools.
 There is substantial need and demand for more.
 Georgia has high levels of poverty and unemployment, compared to national averages, and the state’s college-going rates remain low.
-Donations to the GCAC program will be used to provide training for additional advisers and pay their salaries.
+Donations to the GCAC program will be used to provide training for additional advisers and/or pay their salaries.

 The Louise McBee Professorship in Higher Education was established in recognition of the quarter-century of distinguished service that Dr. McBee rendered to the University of Georgia as faculty member and administrator and in recognition of her continuing public service to the state of Georgia as a member of the Georgia General Assembly.
 The McBee Professor is a nationally distinguished scholar who directs and supervises advanced doctoral students, conducts research, and advances the multi-disciplinary character of the Institute.